andrews1022/react-typescript-project-setup/gatsby/contentful-blog.md

 );
 ```

-And use it in ArticlePreview above the tags, it will work just fine.
+And use it in `ArticlePreview` above the tags, for example, it will work just fine.
 However, we don't get proper type checking.
-VS Code will highlight the error, but Gatsby CLI will not.
+VS Code will highlight the error, but the Gatsby CLI will not.

 Here is a summary of the steps we will take: